 The research activity of the IPRS lab focuses on the extraction of environmental information (thematic, biophysical, and geophysical information) from remote sensing images acquired by sensors onboard satellites, aircrafts, or drones.
 The fast development of remote sensing technologies presents a huge potential from an environmental viewpoint, thanks to the synoptic and temporally repetitive view it gives at the desired spatial scale.

 The huge amount of data also calls for new analysis and processing techniques, though.
 These methods need be able to extract the environmental information required by the end user from the available imagery.
-The pattern recognition and image processing disciplines jointly constitute a natural framework to formulate this information extraction problem.
+The machine learning, pattern recognition and image processing disciplines jointly constitute a natural framework to formulate this information extraction problem.
 They provide steady methodological tools to address complex image interpretation tasks.

 These are the main applications we are into: